-That is why Garmin designed this special water resistant device, it even floats when it is dropped in the water.
+That is why Garmin designed the Garmin Oregon 600 GPS special water resistant device, which floats when it is dropped in the water.
 The card slot for this device is located in one of the waterproof battery compartments, so you do not even have to worry about your card getting damaged.

-The Garmin Oregon 600 Worldwide GPS has an expert battery life that lasts for around 20 hours at a time.
-It also has a certain amount of built-in memory that you can use without the use of a memory card.
+This device has an expert battery life that lasts for around 20 hours at a time.
+It also has a certain amount of built in memory that you can use without the use of a memory card.

 Weight: 7.68 ounces

-If you are looking for a device that would suit the nature of a water sports enthusiast, then the rugged GPSMAP 78 has your name written all over it.
-It comes with the pre-installed worldwide base map, and you can upload all of your own water maps to the device.
+If you are looking for a device that would suit the nature of a water sports enthusiast, then the rugged Garmin GPSMAP 78 Marine GPS has your name written all over it.
+It comes with the pre installed worldwide base map, and you can upload all of your own water maps to the device.

 You do not even have to purchase the maps from Garmin, the devices are suitable with maps from multiple sources!
-Although Garmin are known for having excellent marine maps.
+Although Garmin is known for having excellent marine maps.

-The Garmin GPSMAP 78 directly records all of your activities, by connecting the device to the internet you can see a detailed analysis of everything that you have done.
-You can track exactly where you have been, if you enjoy fishing the tracking feature could be ideal for locating good spots.
+This device directly records all of your activities, by connecting the device to the internet you can see a detailed analysis of everything that you have done.
+You can track exactly where you have been if you enjoy fishing the tracking feature could be ideal for locating good spots.

 Weight: 4.96 ounces

-If you are looking for a device that has a large amount of on board memory, then the Garmin eTrex 20x could be the ideal device for you.
-It features a massive 3.7 GB of on-board memory, that means memory that you can use on the device without the need for a memory card.
+If you are looking for a device that has a large amount of onboard memory, then the Garmin eTrex 20x GPS could be the ideal device for you.
+It features a massive 3.7 GB of onboard memory—that is a memory that you can use on the device without the need for a memory card.

 Just like with most Garmin devices, you can add your own maps to this particular device.
-That includes the maps that you customise yourself for your own adventures!
-There is also an option to turn-on a routing system while you are out, to completely eliminate the risk of getting lost.
+That includes the maps that you customize yourself for your own adventures!
+There is also an option to turn on a routing system while you are out, to completely eliminate the risk of getting lost.